TumiLabsJN/rumiaifinal/documentation_migration/services/VisionServices.md

 ## ⚡ Performance Profile
 ```
 Note: Individual service timing cannot be isolated in production.
-Service runs in parallel with other ML services.

 Resource Usage (from isolated testing):
 - Memory: ~75 MB peak